1 Name of Medicine

 Clinical trials.

-CAPELLA was conducted in 72 heavily treatment-experienced patients with multiclass resistant HIV-1.
-Patients were required to have a viral load ≥ 400 copies/mL, documented resistance to at least two antiretroviral medications from each of at least 3 of the 4 classes of antiretroviral medications (nucleoside reverse transcriptase inhibitors [NRTI], non-nucleoside reverse transcriptase inhibitors [NNRTI], protease inhibitors [PI] and integrase strand-transfer inhibitors [INSTI]), and ≤ 2 fully active antiretroviral medications from the 4 classes of antiretroviral medications remaining at baseline due to resistance, intolerability, drug access, contraindication, or other safety concerns.
+CAPELLA was conducted in 72 heavily treatment-experienced participants with multiclass resistant HIV-1.
+Participants were required to have a viral load ≥ 400 copies/mL, documented resistance to at least two antiretroviral medications from each of at least 3 of the 4 classes of antiretroviral medications (nucleoside reverse transcriptase inhibitors [NRTI], non-nucleoside reverse transcriptase inhibitors [NNRTI], protease inhibitors [PI] and integrase strand-transfer inhibitors [INSTI]), and ≤ 2 fully active antiretroviral medications from the 4 classes of antiretroviral medications remaining at baseline due to resistance, intolerability, drug access, contraindication, or other safety concerns.

 Cohort 1 (N=36, randomised).